seabassjh/bevy-kajiya/README.md

 # Example

 See [bevy-kajiya-playground](https://github.com/Seabass247/bevy-kajiya-playground) for basic usage of `bevy` and `bevy-kajiya` in a bevy app.
-You can fly around the scene in first person and manipulate the sun.
+You can fly around a simple scene with moving meshes in first person, manipulate the sun, and view a reflection of your player model in a mirror.

 # Usage